More Cardinals test positive; series vs. Brewers PPD

 Multiple members of the St. Louis Cardinals traveling party tested positive for COVID-19 on preliminary exams, forcing the postponement of the weekend's series in Milwaukee against the Brewers.
 Saturday's game was postponed not long before the scheduled first pitch, and Sunday's doubleheader at Miller Park was also called off later Saturday.

 In a statement issued Saturday afternoon, Major League Baseball said rapid tests indicated one player and an unspecified number of staff members could be positive.
 The team was awaiting results of saliva tests sent to a laboratory for confirmation.
-The Cardinals confirmed Friday that two players tested positive before the team left Minnesota, where they concluded a series on Wednesday.
+On Saturday night, Cardinals general manager John Mozeliak said one player and three staff members had tested positive for the virus but had not shown any symptoms.
+An additional four members of the organization -- one other player and three other staff members -- had received inconclusive test results, Mozeliak said.

 --Field Level Media